Yasith8/Note-Taking-App/README.md

 ```

 ## Features
--CRUD Operations
+- CRUD Operations
- -User can Create new Note
+ - User can Create new Note
- -User can Update the note
+ - User can Update the note
- -User can Delete the note
+ - User can Delete the note
- -User can View the note
+ - User can View the note

--Search Notes
+- Search Notes
  - User can find note quickly

--Shaduling DB Proccess
+- Shaduling DB Proccess
- -When user delete the notes, it save in recyle bin and user can restore that note.
+ - When user delete the notes, it save in recyle bin and user can restore that note.
- -After 1 day of deletion, that soft deleted data deleted permenently.
+ - After 1 day of deletion, that soft deleted data deleted permenently.

--Grouping Notes as Category
+- Grouping Notes as Category
- -User can categorised notes
+ - User can categorised notes

--User can select prefered color for note
+- User can select prefered color for note